deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 With our new chatmail-based instant onboarding system, e-mail addresses are becoming, once again, cheap and virtually free.
-But this time around, there is no company posturing to "do no evil" while luring everyone to their central service and drop ethical stances shortly after.
+But this time around, there is no company posturing to "do no evil" luring everyone to their central "ethical" service and then drop the pretense soon after.
-Running a chatmail server is a cheap operation that we want people to be able to do on the side and on low-end hardware all across the world.
+Running a chatmail server is a cheap activity that we want people to be able to do on the side and on low-end hardware all across the world.
-Chatmail is best understood as a blind and ephemeral end-to-end encrypted messaging router running at Internet-scale and not as a platform that accumulates personal data.
+Chatmail is best understood as a blind and ephemeral end-to-end encrypted messaging router running at Internet-scale.

 ## Widely used Internet standards for the win